 The other 2 reasons are one, mixing things together like stews and casseroles is picky eater no no number one.
 If it was me, well bring it.
 But sadly, not in this house.

 And the last reason is Instapot is just crockpot’s fast cousin.

 Oh, I how I wish a crockpot was on this list too, but again mixing ingredients, sigh.

 Also, I cannot make a crockpot meal to save my life.
 I have tried.
 For over 25 years I have tried.
 But every meal I make is so dry, I just gave up.

 So back to why you’re here.

-If you’re a busy, forgetful or sometimes lazy mom, like me these are my favorite small kitchen appliances you can’t live without.
+If you’re a busy, forgetful, or sometimes lazy mom, like me these are my all-time favorite best small kitchen appliances you can’t live without.